jakewhitton/notes/README.md

 `ugenmaster` is a shell script that acts as somewhat of a wrapper to `genmaster`.
 It takes no parameters, and it will complain if you pass it some.
-Essentially, `ugenmaster` calls `genmaster` on each directory and sub-directory(recursively, so all nested folders count) within the "notes" folder in the root of the repo.
-It does this by assessing those two conditions above.
-If it passes, it calls `genmaster` on that directory.
+Essentially, `ugenmaster` calls `genmaster` on each *unit* that is a descendent of the "notes" folder at the root of this repo.
+It makes the determination as to whether or not a directory is a unit with the above conditions.

 ### Genmaster